Digital Preservation

 Layout and Content

 Creating a static snapshot of what is (usually) a dynamic source needs to be faithful more in terms of the information and intended user experience, but the code underlying the generated web page and its components do not need to be identical to the source.
 In fact, there are many forms such a snapshot can take.
-MakeStaticSite’s output is dependent on the underlying mirroring tool, Wget, but — depending on the configuration options — there can be significant differences, both in the directory layout and in the content.
-The snapshot is shaped by the way it orchestrates the use of various tools and by the additional functionality provided through custom shell scripting.
-Most of the modifications of web pages are generated by HTML Tidy, but additional changes help inter alia to enable support for newsfeeds and to ensure canonical URLs correspond to the specification in the sitemap file.
+MakeStaticSite’s output is dependent on the underlying mirroring tool, Wget, but by varying on the configuration options, there can be significant differences, both in the directory layout and in the content.

 Custom cut directories